Mathew-Roberts/dot-files/README.md

 ### Files

-These are some very simple dot-files.
-There are only 3 files in here which I find to be very important to my dev workflow - they are listed below.
+There is a mix of some very simple dot files and then some more complex ones.
+Items 1), 2) and 3) are written by me, however items 4) and 5) are git submodules of different pacakages.
+I have elected to keep them as submodules to avoid the amount of installs required to get the development environment to work.
+I'm intending this to be as plug and play as possible.

-1. .config/nvim
+1. dot-config/nvim
-2. .tmux.conf
+2. dot-tmux.conf
-3. .zshrc
+3. dot-zshrc
+4. dot-oh-my-zsh/
+5. dot-tmux/

-1) **.config/nvim** - This contains all my neovim setup configurations.
+1) **dot-config/nvim** - This contains all my neovim setup configurations.
 It should work natively with Python, with Ruff and Pyright as the chosen LSP's.
 The LSP's should be able to resolve all imports automatically if neovim is started with a virtual environment.
 For example, if you use guix, if you do ```guix shell -D <package>``` and start Neovim inside this shell, all imports/definitions/references and refactor capabilities should be available to you out of the box.
 You may notice that there are no global formatters or linters set for Python.
 This is because some projects that I work on require different configurations per project, e.g Black and Flake8 for project A and Ruff and Semgrep for project B. There is a nice feature in Neovim, similar to the .vscode/ in VSCode where you can create a project specific lua file *.nvim.lua* in your project root; if you are working in a git repository, this would be at the same tree level as a .gitignore, or .git folder.
 Please see a below example of how you can set up this file.
 ~~~lua
 local conform = require("conform")
 conform.setup({